What to Expect

 First, an important point of etiquette: Ride your bike to the starting location.
 Arriving by car with bikes stowed as cargo is a big faux pas.
 It violates the idea of oil-free sustainability that the ride is all about.
 If you live in the ‘burbs, consider riding the subway part of the way.
 (You’ll probably want to have clothes on when you board, so plan ahead.)
 Or park at an urban friend’s house and ride from there in a group.

 When you arrive at the starting point, it will be a scene of happy disarray.
-Manchester will be blocked off between Sarah and Talmage, there will be a stage, booths selling food and drinks, a DJ will be playing music.
+Manchester will be blocked off between Sarah and Kentucky streets, there will be a stage, booths selling food and drinks, a DJ will be playing music.
 A sense of general friendliness in the air.
 Most folks will be wearing clothes at first, until they get a handle on what the scene is like.
 You’ll gradually see more skin as people lose their shirts for body paint.
 We have some volunteer body painters confirmed, and you should definitely consider bringing your own acrylic paint – it’s the best.

 Though we recommend you test your bike out thoroughly before biking down to the meet up spot, we realize accidents happen.
 You might get all the way to the start location and realize your tires are nearly flat!
 If this happens, fear not!
 We will have a repair tent on site who will be happy to help asses your problem, sell you a tube, and help you install it.
 Don’t expect them to be available after the ride starts – stop by immediately when you arrive if you need help.